yahaiii/alx_capstone_project/README.md

 - **Mobile App**: Develop a mobile application for better accessibility on the go.
 - **OCR Input**: Record expense by snapping a picture of the receipt.
+- **Integration with Bank Accounts**: Improve transaction logging by syncing with bank accounts.

 ## Contact Information:
 - **My Name**: Yahaya (Yahai) Aluke